urbit/docs/docs/hoon/concepts.md

 decimal).

-To parse Hoon source into a hoon AST, use `ream` on a `cord` containing Hoon source, try the following in `dojo`:
+To parse Hoon source into a hoon AST, use `ream` on a `cord` containing Hoon source.
+Try the following in `dojo`:

 ```
 (ream ':+(12 7 %a)')